-As was customary in Roman times, family members, ex-soldiers, traders, craftsmen and innkeepers always settled near the garrisons.
-Around 2500 people probably lived in the vicus of Biriciana in Weißenburg.
+As was customary in Roman times, family members, retired soldiers, traders, craftsmen and innkeepers always settled near the garrisons.
+Around 2500 people are thought to have lived in the vicus of Biriciana in Weißenburg.
 Once you have passed through the fort, it is only a stone's throw to the "Great Baths" of the Roman settlement.

-The Roman Baths of Weissenburg are one of the few baths from the Roman era that have survived on Germanic soil.
-The "Great Baths" originally date back to the time when the nearby equestrian fort was built around the year 100 and were extended several times or rebuilt after destruction during the Marcomannic Wars around the year 180.
-In the course of the Alemanni invasions, the complex suffered considerable destruction around the year 230 and was abandoned at the end of the 250s.
+The Roman thermal baths of Weißenburg are one of the few bathing facilities from Roman times that have been preserved on Germanic soil.
+The "Great Baths" originally date back to the time when the nearby cavalry fort was built around the year 100 and were extended several times or rebuilt after being destroyed in the Marcomannic Wars around the year 180.
+In the course of the Alemannic invasions, the complex suffered considerable destruction around the year 230 and was abandoned at the end of the 250s.

 In Roman times, baths were used for health and hygiene, but they were also a place of relaxation and an important social meeting place.
-The Great Baths of Weissenburg were a luxurious complex built in the ring type with dimensions of 65 by 42.5 metres.
-There was underfloor heating and glass windows, some pools and floors were lined with polished limestone slabs, and there were wall paintings on the walls.
+The Great Baths of Weißenburg were a luxurious facility built in the ring type with dimensions of 65 by 42.5 metres.
+There was underfloor heating and glass windows, some pools and floors were lined with polished limestone slabs and the walls were decorated with murals.
 Slaves heated the baths day and night with wood and charcoal.

-After its discovery in 1977, the large thermal complex was explored, preserved and partially reconstructed.
-Today it lies under a tent-shaped protective structure and can be explored on a fixed tour.
+After its discovery in 1977, the large bath complex was researched, preserved and partially reconstructed.
+Today it lies under a tent-shaped protective structure and can be explored on a permanent tour.

 Am Römerbad 17A